Red-apple-on-black-background

 But while you’re doing this, you’re overlooking everything that could make your business special, original, and different.
 And you’re not positioning your own brand properly, so it can succeed in its own right.

-You can read more on how to do this in my article: A simple guide to brand positioning >>
+Read more on this in my article: How to make your brand more unique >>

 3. Gluttony